Chakravakasana: A Simple Yoga Flow to Quiet the Mind and Stretch the Low Back

 We bind our attention to the breath and the breath to the movement to practice being present in each moment.
 It’s one way to free ourselves from distraction so we might experience Patanjali’s definition of yoga: Yogas chitta vrtti nirodhah, which means, “Yoga is the stilling of the fluctuations of the mind.”
 Chakravakasana, a simple vinyasa flow, presents a profound opportunity to do just that: to practice yoga.

-Sarah Bell (ERYT-500, YACEP) has been teaching yoga for more than twenty-five years.
+Sarah Bell (ERYT-500, YACEP) has been teaching yoga since 1994.
 She was on the faculty of the Yoga Works Teacher Training Program for fifteen years, having trained hundreds of teachers in both the 200-hour Introductory Courses and the 300-hour Professional Programs throughout the country and abroad.
 She is the creator of Speaking of Yoga, a voice and communication course for yoga teachers, as well as Beyond the Postures, a course that introduces yoga philosophy, anatomy, pranayama, and meditation to curious yoga practitioners.
 She mentors yoga teachers along the path as they find their voice and refine their skills.
 For more information on her upcoming retreats, courses, and classes, find her at www.sarahbellyoga.com

 Recent articles